magitnup/magitnups-dance-school/README.md

 + Events & Performances -> unordered list

 + the navigation didn't work, after trying out some changes I found out, that I had to remove the "pages/" from every other page than index and add an "../" to get back to index.
++ added a google maps in contacts: website used -> https://www.maps.ie/create-google-map/